-That had allowed him to focus on other business, like the legal documentation needed to create his new Buford Institute of Technology.
+That had allowed him to focus on other business, like the contract negotiations for the larger deals and some journaling of his inventions.
 He also found more time to experiment with new ideas for automaton technologies.
 This was, in fact, the cause of the unfortunate—or fortunate depending on one's opinion of the woman—incident with Ms. Lavashire.

 When he walked into his office, he found Meredith sitting in her favorite chair in front of his desk.
 She was scowling at a script-scroll.
 "Sir, what have you been writing?
 There's an enormous amount of memory recall written here.
 How does she even have this many memory slots?"